OracleCPS/aiconlineshopping/ics300b.md

 ![](images/300b/img118.PNG)

-**1.19** Next drag and drop selected Item on the same swimlane.
-Since we are alredy set up map previously (1.14), delet the newly appered one.
+**1.19** Next drag and drop selected item on the same swimlane.
+Since we are already set up map previously (1.14), delete the newly appered one.

 ![](images/300b/img119_1.PNG)